 - several papers, analyses and shorter opinion pieces.
 Most of these are available on Law at the End of the Day, on the website of the Coalition for Peace and Ethics, and on the Forgotten Archipelago Blog;

 - a growing database of laws and regulations on social credit in China

-Information about the items in our database (indexes, titles and updates included) is accessible to our members, or by purchasing a subscription.
-If you are not involved in the research project, or don’t want to buy a subscription, you can:
+Information about the items in our database (indexes, titles and updates included) is accessible to our members.
+If you are not involved in the research project, you can:

 - visit the blog, and subscribe to our free newsletter.
 The newsletter is compiled and sent out once a week.
 It presents facts and documents as they are;

 - use our free content.
 Free content can be found under the ‘Uncategorized’ category, and is published periodically.